 - The U.S. District Court entered an order on May 9, 2022, finding the Police Board to be in full and effective compliance with the requirements of Paragraph Nos.
 533 - 539, and 565 of the Consent Decree, thereby commencing the two-year maintenance period retroactively to October 8, 2021, the date the Independent Monitor filed its Fourth Independent Monitoring Report.

 Most recent Independent Monitor's report on compliance with Consent Decree requirements:

-- The Independent Monitor released its fifth semi-annual report on the City’s compliance with the Consent Decree on April 11, 2022.
-Of the 13 paragraphs the Police Board is responsible for implementing, the Monitor found the Board to be in full compliance with 9 (Nos.
-533 – 539, 555, and 565) and in preliminary compliance with 3 (Nos.
-540 – 542); Paragraph No. 543 is under assessment.
+- The Independent Monitor released its sixth semi-annual report on the City’s compliance with the Consent Decree on December 15, 2022.
+Of the 14 paragraphs the Police Board is responsible for implementing, the Monitor found the Board to be in full compliance with the requirements of 10 paragraphs (531, 533 – 539, 555, and 565), in secondary compliance with 1 paragraph (543), and in preliminary compliance with 3 paragraphs (540 – 542).

 - The complete report is available on the Monitor's website